 You must also include a specific example of what you are talking about.
 This could be a newspaper article, a personal anecdote or some research that was recently done that relates to the question.
 The key is to try and be specific.
 Including specific countries or cities and dates will help you be more specific.

 Lots of students complain that they cannot think of any specific examples.
 If you cannot think of a real example, make one up.
 The examiner will not check your examples for authenticity; it is not an honesty test but an English test.
 Just make sure your examples sound plausible.

 Learn How to Paraphrase and Use Synonyms

 Paraphrasing and using synonyms are two of the key skills required in the IELTS writing test.
 In fact, the examiner will be looking for your ability to do this.

-Paraphrasing is simply restating a phrase or sentence with different words, so that it has the same meaning.
+Paraphrasing is simply restating a phrase or sentence with different words to have the same meaning.